naqiboqi/Europa-Universalis-Savegame-Viewer/README.md

 - [X] Move loading save file functionality to the GUI

+- [ ] Make it so that clicking on a province, area, region also displays its information depending on the map mode

+- [ ] Add trade node information panel

 - [ ] Add more mapmodes -> (Trade, Terrain, Religion, Culture)

 - [ ] Add map-painter functionality to control ownership of provinces and create modded saves